scala/docs.scala-lang/contribute/partest-guide.md

 ## Standalone

+Please note the standalone scripts mentioned below were removed in 2.12.2. sbt is the perferred way to run the test suite.

 There are launch scripts `partest` and `partest.bat` in the `test` folder of the scala project.
 To have partest run failing tests only and print details about test failures to the console, you can use

 	./test/partest --show-diff --show-log --failed